steph-en-m/linguis_nostri/README.md

-## linguis_nostri
+## linguis_nostri: Taking the African Narrative to AI
-Ugandan lanuguages' NLP datasets
+NLP datasets from Ugandan Languages.